OllyNural/Portfolio/content/blog/How-To-Ask-For-Help/index.md

 ## How to ask for help

 Asking for help is one of the most effective ways of not only getting work done but learning at the same time.
-However, it can be a very difficult, and in some ways delicate thing to do.
-We often do it inefficient ways - sometimes giving too much or too little information for those that want to help us.
+However, it can be a very difficult, and in some ways, delicate thing to do.
+We often do it in inefficient ways - sometimes giving too much or too little information for those that want to help us.

 This is a very common problem not only in the workplace but also in the Open Source community.
 Issues opened without a predefined template of questions often results in many comments asking for more information and more context.

-Here are some tips that help me when asking:
+Here are the main steps that I follow when asking for help:

 ### 1) Give Unbiased Context